hannnmc/hannnmc/README.md

-### Hi there 👋 I'm Han

-I'm a Full Stack Software Engineer @ Stellar, and I really enjoy problem-solving and leveraging new technologies to find innovative solutions!
+👋 Hey, I'm Han, a Full Stack Software Engineer @ Stellar.
+I'm passionate about problem-solving and constantly exploring cutting-edge technologies like JavaScript/TypeScript, React, Angular, Ruby on Rails, Python, and CSS to create powerful solutions!

-Here are a few of the technologies I enjoy the most in no particular order:
-- JavaScript/TypeScript
-- React
-- Angular
-- Ruby on Rails
-- Python
-- CSS

 ## Check out some of my passion projects!